CHEM ENG 3034 - Chemical Reactor Engineering

 General Course Information

-Course Code CHEM ENG 3034 Course Chemical Reactor Engineering Coordinating Unit Chemical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible CHEM 3017 Course Description This course aims to establish fundamental knowledge of chemical reactor design and engineering.
+Course Code CHEM ENG 3034 Course Chemical Reactor Engineering Coordinating Unit School of Chemical Eng and Advanced Materials(Ina) Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible CHEM 3017 Course Description This course aims to establish fundamental knowledge of reaction engineering and kinetics for students in chemical engineering and pharmaceutical engineering.
+Chemical reactions occur in different phases including the gas phase, in solutions with different solvents, between interfaces including gas-solid and liquid-solid, and other interfaces in solid and liquid states.
 Presentation of the course starts by introducing the chemical reaction engineering algorithm and then utilises it to solve problems in both steady and unsteady state isothermal and nonisothermal reactors.
-Non elementary reactions, bioreactions and bioreactors are discussed.
-Catalytic reactions are introduced as well as the effects of combined diffusion and reactions on catalyst particles.
+Collection and analysis of reaction rate data, complex mechanisms and bioreactors are also discussed.
+At the end of the course catalysis is introduced as well as the effects of combined diffusion and reactions on catalyst particles.

 Course Coordinator: Associate Professor Philip van Eyk